 In the past, organs were sometimes kept for testing after an autopsy to help investigate and determine the cause of death.
 Before June 14, 2010, families were not always told that an organ had been kept.

 Under Regulation 180 of the Coroners Act, these organs were to undergo disposition on June 14, 2013.
 The organs will now be kept for at least five more years because it has become clear that people need more time to learn about this difficult issue.

-Immediate family members and personal representatives (i.e. those responsible for administering an estate) are invited to contact us to find out if an organ was retained in their case.
+Immediate family members and personal representatives (i.e. those responsible for administering an estate) are invited to contact the Ontario Forensic Pathology Service and the Office of the Chief Coroner if they wish to learn whether an organ was retained in their loved one’s case.

 Callers may be asked to provide personal information.
 This information may be collected pursuant to s.
 38(2) of the Freedom of Information and Protection of Privacy Act for the purpose of processing requests regarding organs retained pursuant to the Coroners Act.
 Questions about the collection of this information can be directed to the Issues Manager, 26 Grenville Street, Toronto, Ontario, M7A 2G9, 416-314-4046